Analyzing Customer Churn by using Azure Machine Learning

 Sophisticated handling of churn is a sign of a mature industry.
 The classic example is the telecommunications industry where subscribers are known to frequently switch from one provider to another.
 This voluntary churn is a prime concern.
 Moreover, providers have accumulated significant knowledge about churn drivers, which are the factors that drive customers to switch.

 For instance, handset or device choice is a well-known driver of churn in the mobile phone business.
-As a result, a popular policy is to subsidize the price of a handset for new subscribers and charging a full price to existing customers for an upgrade.
-Historically, this policy has led to customers hopping from one provider to another to get a new discount, which in turn, has prompted providers to refine their strategies.
+As a result, a popular policy is to subsidize the price of a handset for new subscribers and charge a full price to existing customers for an upgrade.
+Historically, this policy has led to customers hopping from one provider to another to get a new discount.
+This, in turn, has prompted providers to refine their strategies.

-High volatility in handset offerings is a factor that very quickly invalidates models of churn that are based on current handset models.
-Additionally, mobile phones are not only telecommunication devices; they are also fashion statements (consider the iPhone), and these social predictors are outside the scope of regular telecommunications data sets.
+High volatility in handset offerings is a factor that quickly invalidates models of churn that are based on current handset models.
+Additionally, mobile phones are not only telecommunication devices, they are also fashion statements (consider the iPhone).
+These social predictors are outside the scope of regular telecommunications data sets.

 The net result for modeling is that you cannot devise a sound policy simply by eliminating known reasons for churn.
 In fact, a continuous modeling strategy, including classic models that quantify categorical variables (such as decision trees), is mandatory.